 Sure, having the newest, cutting-edge audio equipment is always ideal.
 However, there are other ways to approach audio that won’t break your budget while still making a significant difference to your finished videos.
-For example, simply having the right setup for capturing sound can help avoid many common audio problems.
+For example, simply having the right mic setups for capturing sound can help avoid many common audio problems.

-In this post, SproutVideo’s Head of Video Production, Nick LaClair, will go over the basics of capturing high-quality audio by showcasing three different kinds of mic configurations.
+In this post, SproutVideo’s Head of Video Production, Nick LaClair, will go over the basics of capturing high-quality audio by showcasing three different kinds of mic setups.
 Keep reading to learn the ins and outs of on-camera mics, lavaliers, and boom mics, and when to use them depending on what you’re shooting.

 All About Audio

 This video walks you through the different types of microphones, and when it’s best to use each one.
-If you can, grab a pair of high quality headphones so you can hear the distinction between the different setups clearly.
+If you can, grab a pair of high quality headphones so you can hear the distinction between the different mic setups clearly.

 As you can see, the right choice of microphone can make a world of difference to the end result.
 Here are more details on the different configurations, and tips for getting each one right.

 When we say mic configuration, we’re basically talking about how you place your microphone in relation to your subject.
 Although some audio technology has really advanced over the years, the ideal placement for a mic when filming a certain type of scene remains the same.

 There are three main types of mic setups, seen from top to bottom in the image above: boom mics, lavalier, and on-camera mics.
 We’ll begin with the on-camera mic.